G-Milzink/CI_PP3_MD/README.md

 ## Project Goals

-- The projects main goal is to provide the user with an easy way to search an external database of movies using speceific criteria such as "director" and year of release.
+- The projects main goal is to provide the user with an easy way to search an external database of movies using specific criteria such as "director" and year of release.
 - It allows the user to string together queries to perform complex searches inside the database.
 - It allows users to enter movies into the database.